LNG, CNG and electric vehicles – what’s doing what

 But why the different names if both are chemically identical?

 Vaporize iron and it would expand as well.
-In order to solve the dilemma and get some more oomph into some confined space, pressure is increased.
+To solve the dilemma and get some more oomph into some confined space, pressure is increased.
 That immediately reduces the space requirements of the gas enormously.

 This is a receipt for very heavy containers as with wall thickness also the weight increases.
 Plus, it needs power to push all this gaseous matter into the small space.
-Compression becomes more energy intensive, the higher the pressure required is.
+Compression becomes more energy intensive, the higher the pressure required.
 Very low pressures can be achieved with your lungs.
 But already at more than one bar, you feel the limits of this approach.
-A regular pump for a car wheel would provide single digit bars of pressure.
+A regular pump for a car wheel would provide single-digit bars of pressure.

 CNG containers (for Compressed Natural gas) would have to withstand a whopping 200 bars and the compressors filling them would have to be a bit bigger than your good old tire pump.